pcdavies/CloudNativeMicroservicesDevOps/workshops/microservices-devops/CloudNative300.md

     ![](images/300/Picture29.png)

   **NOTE:** Once the build begins, it should take about approximately 1 to 2 minutes for the build to complete.
-Once complete, you will be able to see the number of successful test runs in the Test Result Trend section. ***Wait for the build to complete before continuing to the next step***, as we need the build artifact to complete the deployment configuration.
+Once complete, you will be able to see the number of successful test runs in the Test Result Trend section. ***Wait for the build to complete before continuing to the next step***, as we need the build artifact to complete the deployment in the next step.

 - After the build begins, you can also click on the **Console Icon** ![](images/300/Picture29.1.png) to monitor the build log details.